If you are planning a trip abroad to Switzerland, or any other country, it certainly pays to be prepared ahead of time.

 If you are wondering about how to pay and tip for things in Switzerland, I have a separate page with a lot more details.

-As you might have heard, Switzerland is very organised and that includes an extremely efficient public transport system.
-So, if you don't feel like driving while you are here, the trains are an awesome way to get around.
+As you might have heard, Switzerland is very organized and that includes an extremely efficient public transport system.
+So, if you don’t feel like driving while you are here, the trains are an awesome way to get around.
 Easy, punctual, reliable, but not so cheap.
-Have think about getting some form of travel card or the local "half tax" which gives you 50% off (but it costs you over 100).
-Check out more information here.
+Have a think about getting some form of Swiss Travel Pass or the local “half tax” which gives you 50% off (but it costs you over 100).

-I could go on forever with food, and of course there are so many regional specialities.
+I could go on forever with food, and of course, there are so many regional specialties.
 Check out this page from the My Switzerland team who do a great job of listing even more food ideas!

-Switzerland is part of the Shengen agreement which means in general that if you have the right to travel in the EU, you can travel in Switzerland.
-However, with visas you can never be too sure, so check out this website on the Swiss Shengen Visa system and application.
+Switzerland is part of the Schengen agreement which means in general that if you have the right to travel in the EU, you can travel in Switzerland.
+However, with visas you can never be too sure, so check out this website on the Swiss Schengen Visa system and application.

 The answer to this question really depends on what you want to experience when you arrive.

-Switzerland is at it's best in the European summer (June - September) with everyone out and about, enjoying the "not so long" summers we have.
+Switzerland is at its best in the European summer (June – September

 But, if you are coming to experience the ski resorts or just the snow and coziness of a swiss chalet in winter, then obviously the winter months are better (December – March).